eguneys/scalaokey/README.md

 Turn player gets an extra piece

-* When player has no board piece when opened game can end even if the score isn't enough
+* When player opens and has no board piece game, can end even if the score isn't enough, but hadn't processed

 #### Side